Insurance for artists

 Business contents insurance is to cover all the physical equipment you need to run your business, from instruments, art supplies, laptops or special equipment and tools you use.
 Our policy will cover the costs for repair or replacement of your essential equipment so that you’re up and running again in no time.
-Our mobile protection will also cover your insured contents and equipment anywhere in the world for up to 90 days.
+Our mobile protection will also cover your insured contents and equipment in the UK and temporarily anywhere in the world.

 Media liability insurance

 Automatically included with our cyber covers, media liability covers you for negligence in your communications over online and offline media, including social media, blogs, websites and advertising.
 Our policy covers for infringement of intellectual property, copyright infringement, breach of comparative advertising regulations, and privacy and confidentiality laws.

 Employers' liability (EL) cover is a legal requirement for UK companies that employ staff.
 With our monthly subscription model it's easy to make changes to your cover as your business evolves or your business grows.